Non-locally modular regular types in classifiable theories: Applications of Theorem

-Suppose that $tp(c/B) := q$ is non-orthogonal to $M$.
-Let $p$ be a regular type based over $M$.
+\bp If $q$ is trivial, $q\perp^a M$ implies that $q\perp M$ (see, e.g., X 7.3(6) of \cite{Shc}).
+So we can suppose that $q$ is non-trivial.
+Henceforth, assume that $q$ is non-orthogonal to $M$.
+By Fact~\ref{qregularpair} choose a regular $p\in S(M)$ with $q\not\perp p$.
 As $q\perp^a M$, in particular, over $B$, $q$ is almost orthogonal to $p^{(\omega)}$.
-By Fact~\ref{pweightprov} choose $\phi\in q$ that is $p$-simple, such that $p$-weight is defined and continuous in $\phi$.
+As $q$, and hence $p$, is non-trivial of depth 0, use Fact~\ref{pweightprov} to choose $\phi\in q$ that is $p$-simple, such that $p$-weight is defined and continuous in $\phi$.
 As $q$ is strongly regular, by strengthening $\phi$ we may additionally assume $q$ is the only type over $B$ containing $\phi$ of positive $p$-weight.